github/training-kit/paths/open-source/04-healthcheck.md

   You can also use tools created by the community to help you with your assessment of the repository.

   - [**Is It Maintained?**](http://isitmaintained.com/) helps you assess the average time it takes to close an issue, and how many issues in total are open.
     - To be fair, this isn't always the best way to assess a repository.
-Sometimes issues stay open for a long time to indicate that there aren't enough contributors.
+Sometimes issues stay open for a long time, which may indicate that there aren't enough contributors.
   - [**FOSS Heartbeat**](https://sarahsharp.github.io/foss-heartbeat/) helps you assess community involvement within a repository using contributor participation data.

 open-source: |